ibm-cloud-docs/containers/cs_locations.md

 * Frankfurt or London metros in Europe
 * Sydney metro in Asia Pacific

 <br />

 ## Accessing the global endpoint
 {: #endpoint}

 You can organize your resources across {{site.data.keyword.cloud_notm}} services by using {{site.data.keyword.cloud_notm}} locations (formerly called regions).
-For example, you can create a Kubernetes cluster by using a private Docker image that is stored in your {{site.data.keyword.registryshort_notm}} of the same location.
+For example, you can deploy an app to a cluster by using a private Docker image that is stored in your {{site.data.keyword.registryshort_notm}} of the same location.
 To access these resources, you can use the global endpoints and filter by location.
 {:shortdesc}

 ### Logging in to {{site.data.keyword.cloud_notm}}